frappe/erpnext/docs/docs.user.intro.open_source.md

 	"_label": "Open Source"
 }
 ---
-What Open Source means is that there is no license on the software.
-The source code is open for anyone to understand, extend or improve and it is free!
+The source code in an Open Source software is open for anyone to understand, extend or improve.
+And it is free!

-A non-software business might think why does Open Source matter, because they will pay some service provider to help them manage their ERP.
-The way it matters is that:
+Advantages of an Open Source software are:

 1. You can choose to change your service provider anytime.
 1. You can host the application anywhere, including your own server so you have complete ownership and privacy of the data.